gaoshenghan1130/student_info/Readme.md

 ### Database

 - This project is only compatible with MYSQL database.
-The name of the database should be set as `test` and the table name is `students`.
+The name of the database should be set as `pointSys` and the table name is `users`.
 The table should have the following columns: `unique_name`, `name`, `point`.
 But you can change the database name and table name in the `./src/main/java/com/student_info_processor/Config/Config.java` file.

 ### Functions